Skip to content

 Kelp was once abundant in Sussex

-In the late 1970s the kelp beds between Selsey and Shoreham-by-Sea were abundant, and teemed with life including important commercial species such as European Sea Bass, Black Sea Bream, European Lobster and Common Cuttlefish.
+In the late 1970s to as far back as the 1950s, the kelp beds between Selsey and Shoreham-by-Sea were abundant, and teemed with life including important commercial species such as European Sea Bass, Black Sea Bream, European Lobster and Common Cuttlefish.
 But by the end of the century, 96% of the kelp had disappeared, along with the marine life it supported.

-Among the factors that caused the kelp to disappear were the great storm of 1987 and intensive fishing activity in the area using heavy trawl nets (trawling) which, when dragged along the seafloor can destroy seabed habitats.
+It is likely that many local stressors acting together contributed to the loss of kelp, not least intensive fishing activity in the area using heavy trawl nets (trawling) which, when dragged along the seafloor can destroy seabed habitats.

 Historic kelp on beach.